Taxonomy

 Metaverse

-Represents ownership or participation within a virtual reality-like world.
+Represents ownership or participation within a virtual reality-like world, and assets that enables the creation of decentrilzed metaverse applications

 APE, SAND, EGLD, MANA, AXS